 Tips for Owning Your First Farm

 - Don’t rush.
-Understand that it may take a few years for your business to turn a profit.
+In other words, it may take a few years for your business to turn a profit.

 - Start small.
 Use the additional income from a regular job to support the business.

 - Study your market.
 Although it’s an additional cost, consider hiring a professional to handle social media, your website and advertising.
 A professional may uncover ways to make money while you’re busy working the land.